 The physical location of your business is very important because it helps D&B determine more than just your company's location, but also your size, strength, and potential future need for credit or capital.

-Using a virtual address can actually corrupt your corporate data and make your business appear less credible because that address has probably been associated to a lot of different people and businesses in the past, and some of them have likely been fraudulent.
-Those addresses are already well known by D&B's team of validation experts, so you really aren't fooling anyone but yourself.
+Using a virtual address can actually corrupt your corporate data and make your business appear less credible because that address has probably been associated to a lot of different people and businesses in the past, and some of them may have been fraudulent.
+Those addresses are already well known by D&B's team of validation experts, so you really aren't fooling anyone.

 Here are three examples of how something as simple as your physical address impacts the Credit Limit Recommendations for your company: